The Guardian’s Standard: Beyond Basic Compliance

 Risk management, reporting, and communication with families

-We make training flexible to suit individuals and centres:
+We make child care First Aid Training flexible to suit individuals and centres:

-Express online pre-learning with a shorter practical session
+Complete online pre-learning with a shorter practical in-person session.

-Full Day ideal for first-timers or if it’s been a while since your last training
+Full Day Childcare First Aid is ideal for first-timers or if it’s been a while since your last training, or if you just want you and your staff to have more time to practice components of the training.

 Onsite at Your Centre we come to you and tailor scenarios to your environment